Souptik2001/home-cam/README.md

     - Comment out or remove the whole `cloudflared` service.
     - Uncomment the two lines mentioned mentioned in the file.
     - Comment out the line which contains - `<THIS_SERVICE_PUBLIC_URL>`.
-- Now just run the docker compose - `docker compose up`.
+- Now `cd` into the `mothership` folder, and just run the docker compose - `docker compose up`.
 - And volah!
 It's done! 🎉

 If you have opted for public URL then your camera web UI is accessible on - `xyz.yourdomain.com` (the name you setup on Cloudflare tunnel).
 If you have not opted for public URL then your camera web UI is accessible on - `home.local:8765` (the hostname you have set for your PI) - considering you are connected to the same internet your PI is connected to.

+🚨⚠️ Be sure to change the admin and user credentials for the motioneye service.
+Because its exposed to internet and without proper credentials anyone can.. literally spy on you! 🚨

 ### NTFY setup